You can buy now and pay over time — but be aware of potential fees.

 - My Best Buy® Visa® Card.

-Deferred interest for up to 36 months deferred interest on home theater and Geek Squad purchases $799 and up.
+Deferred interest for up to 48 months reduced rate on home theater and Geek Squad purchases $799 and up.
 Other deferred-interest promotions for other purchases.

 - WebBank/Fingerhut Advantage Credit Account.

 - Montgomery Ward credit.

 If you’re confused about a financing offer, ask a store associate to explain the details to you.
 Alternatively, call the credit card issuer and ask about the process and requirements.Back to top